Reviews and Comments

 Wind: To match one's body with one's heart

-Sand: To take the bearer where they …
+Sand: To take the bearer where …

 Review of 'The Four Profound Weaves' on 'Goodreads'